core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 This specification makes use of the following terminology:

 publish-subscribe (pub/sub):
-: A messaging paradigm where messages are published to a Broker and potential receivers can subscribe to the Broker to receive messages.
-The publishers do not (need to) know where the message will be eventually sent: the publications and subscriptions are matched by a Broker and publications are delivered by the Broker to subscribed receivers.
+: A messaging paradigm in which messages are published to a broker, and potential receivers can subscribe to the broker to receive messages.
+Publishers do not need to know where the message will be eventually sent.
+The broker matches publications and subscriptions, and delivers publications to subscribed receivers.

-publish-subscribe broker:
-: A CoAP server capable of receiving messages (publications) from CoAP clients acting as publishers and forwarding them to CoAP clients acting as subscribers.

-CoAP client (publisher or subscriber):
+publishers and subscribers:
 : CoAP clients can act as publishers or as subscribers.
-Publishers send CoAP messages to the Broker on specific topics.
+Publishers create topics and send CoAP messages (publications) to the broker on specific topics.
 Subscribers have an ongoing observation relation (subscription) to a topic.
-Neither publishers nor subscribers need to have any knowledge of each other; they just have to share the topic they are publishing and subscribing to.
+Publishers and subscribers do not need to have any knowledge of each other, but they must share the topic they are publishing and subscribing to.

-Broker:
-: In this specification a broker is a CoAP server that is hosting one or more topic collections.
-A Broker uses the topics to match subscriptions to publications.
-The broker is responsible for the store-and-forward of state update representations between CoAP clients acting as subscribers and those CoAP clients acting as publishers.

-topic:
+topic resource:
-: A resource within a topic collection in a broker.
-An unique identifier for a particular item being published and/or subscribed to.
-A reference to a topic on a Broker is a valid CoAP URI.
+: An entry within a topic collection in a broker.
 Topics are created and configured before any data can be published.
-Clients may propose new topics to be created; however, it is up to the broker to choose if and how a topic is created.
+CoAP clients can propose new topics to be created, but it is up to the broker to decide whether and how a topic is created.
 The broker also decides the URI of each topic.
-Topics are represented as a resource collection.
+The creation, configuration, and discovery of topics at a broker are specified in {{topics}}.
+Interactions about the topic data are in {{topic-data-interactions}}.

+topic data resource:
+: Topic resources may contain a property called "topic data".
+The topic data resource is a CoAP URI used by publishers and subscribers to publish (POST) and subscribe (GET with Observe) to data (see {{topics}}).

+broker:
+: A CoAP server that hosts one or more topic collections containing topic resources.
+The broker is responsible for the store-and-forward of state update representations when the topic data URI points to a resource hosted on the broker.
+The broker is also responsible of handling the topic lifecycle as defined in {{topic-lifecycle}}.
 The creation, configuration, and discovery of topics at a broker is specified in {{topics}}.
-Interactions about the topic data are in {{topic-data-interactions}}.

-topic configuration:
-: Every topic is composed of a topic configuration resource which is used by a client to create, configure, update and delete the configuration of topics (see {#topics}).

-topic data:
-: topic configurations may contain a property called topic data.
-The topic data resource is used by publishers and subscribers to publish (POST) and subscribe (GET with Observe) to data (see {#topics}).

 ## CoAP Publish-Subscribe Architecture